iranzi17/Atribute-Table-Helper/readme.md

 ```

 The script recreates `reference_data/sample_substations.xlsx` on demand using pandas + openpyxl, so the repository can stay binary-free while still giving you a ready-to-use template.
 You can inspect the expected schema in [`reference_data/TEMPLATE.md`](reference_data/TEMPLATE.md) before crafting your own workbook.

+Note: UI settings (hero height and left/right split) can be adjusted inside the running app under "UI Settings" — use the sliders for a live preview and click "Save UI settings" to persist choices across sessions.